blanchietz/segment_parsing/README.md

 # segment_parsing
-A small module for easy parsing of phonetic and phonological IPA transcriptions into segments.
+A small module for easy parsing of phonetic and phonological IPA transcriptions.

 ## Requirements
 Requires [regex](https://pypi.org/project/regex/) to be installed.